Triang-jyed-driung/Adaptive-BVP/README.md

 ```
 This is a simple example, yet it failed during my debugging process.
 Now it's fixed and the solution achieves machine precision.

+The solver runs 2 iterations with 2 subintervals.
+The time spent is 0.005s, and achieves machine precision.

 ![Ex3](sinx.jpg)

 4. The tangent function
 ```math
 u''-2uu'=0 \text{ on } \left[-\frac{\pi}{4},\frac{\pi}{4}\right], \quad u\left(\frac{\pi}{4}\right) = -u\left(-\frac{\pi}{4}\right) = 1
 ```
+The initial guess: $u_0(x) = x^2$, which is not a good guess.
 The solution is:
 ```math
 u(x) = \tan(x)
 ```
 This is a simple example to test the Newton solver.
 It quickly achieves machine precision.

+The solver runs 6 iterations with 6 subintervals.
+The time spent is 0.280s, and achieves machine precision.

 ![Ex4](tanx.jpg)